Command a language spoken by millions.

 Areas of Study

-UMW offers beginning and intermediate German; introduction to German literature; business German; German civilization; numerous advanced German literature courses; advanced grammar, conversation, and composition; seminars in German; individual studies; and for-credit internships.
+UMW offers beginning and intermediate German; introduction to German literature; business German; German civilization; advanced German literature courses; advanced grammar, conversation, and composition; seminars in German; individual studies; and for-credit internships.

 Internships offer hands-on experience and course credit to juniors and seniors.
 Recent UMW German students have had internships with the U.S. State Department, the FBI, and Volkswagen USA.
 There also are internship opportunities abroad.